Credit Histories and Scores

 If you are denied credit, you are entitled to a copy of the credit report the lender used to make the decision.
 You must request that report within 60 days of being notified of the denial.

 If you find information on your report that you believe is inaccurate, you can contact the credit reporting company and ask that they investigate the items.
 You will need to inform the company in writing of your dispute.
 Most of the credit reporting companies have a dispute letter or form you can complete and submit.
 All items in question must be investigated by the company within 30 days.
-When the investigation is complete, the credit reporting company must provide you with results of the investigation and a few copy of your credit report.
+When the investigation is complete, the credit reporting company must provide you with results of the investigation and a few copies of your credit report.

 Responsible Credit Use